 We are aware that some students have applied to Student Finance for the previous loan amount (£9,250).
 This creates a shortfall of £285.

-Students affected can still complete registration, but they must update their Student Finance application to the correct loan amount.
-If they do not, they will be personally responsible for paying the £285 difference later in the academic year.
+Affected student have been contacted to advise that they can still complete registration, but they must update their Student Finance application with SLC directly to the correct loan amount to avoid being personally responsible for paying the £285 difference later in the academic year.

 Key Contacts